gratajik/book-memory-bank/README.md

 5. **Custom instructions** for LLM assistants
 6. **Conversational memory updating** that eliminates the need for scripts

+## Getting Started

+1. **Set up the Project Structure**:
+   - Copy the book-memory-bank folder to your project directory
+   - Create .clinerules file with content from custom_instructions.md
+   - Go to Settings and paste the content of that into "Custom Prompt"
+   - Ensure all paths in the .clinerules file include "book-memory-bank/" prefix

+2. **Configure AI Assistant**:
+   - Copy the contents of custom_instructions.md to your LLM's custom instructions
+   - Ensure file paths in custom instructions include "book-memory-bank/" prefix
+   - Open VSCode in your main project directory

+3. **Start Your Project**:
+   - Begin in Plan Mode to establish basic story elements
+   - Your first prompt will be "initialize memory bank".
+This will create and update memory banks files, to get started
+   - Describe what you want to write.
+Make the first line meaningful, as that's what will show up in Clines history.
+   - Add detail - at any level you want.
+You can start with a basic description and then iterate - or add as much detail as you want.
+This might include main character(s), 1st or 3rd perspective, tone, plot points, locations, et al.  It's recommend to set the over all style of the book.
+For example, "Write this book in the style of Ernest Hemingway" - or "Write this book with a style of minimalist and direct, using simple language, short sentences, and subtle implication to convey deep meaning through action and dialogue" (which somewhat equates to how Hemingway wrote)
+   - Answer any questions given to you.

+4. **Writing Process**:
+   - Once you are ready to start writing the book, writing to Act mode.
+   - Tell Cline to "update memory bank".
+This should fully create the memory bank files - characters, locations, plots, etc.
+   - As for the master outline to be written.
+Review and feedback changes (if needed)
+   - Once the master outline is how you want it, "update memory bank".
+This will make sure to your start with a updated memory bank
+   - You can iterate how you want at this point.
+The pattern that seems to work the best:
+      1. Ask to "Write chapter 1 outline" (or just "Write the next chapter outline).
+      2. Review and feedback changes
+      3. Ask to "Write chapter 1" (or just "Write the next chapter).
+      4. Review and feedback changes
+      5. Update memory bank
+      6. Repeat until the book is complete
+   - It's recommend to read and feedback on each chapter as they are written - you can always make major chnages later (by prompting for it!), but it will take a while and can be error-prone
+   - Periodically review all memoiry bank files - if you see a problem, enter a prompt to correct

+5. **Publishing Preparation**:
+   - Run the automation scripts in the Production/Scripts directory to assemble and format your manuscript

 ## Complete Project Structure

 The recommended project structure separates the memory bank (metadata and context) from the actual book content: